twood02/webtemplate/README.md

 # Web Template
-Jekyll based template for GW CS.
+[Jekyll](https://jekyllrb.com) based template for GW CS.

 ## How to setup this template

 Setup the repository
  - Create an organization for your class
- - Click the Fork button and select your organization
+ - Create a blank repository in your organization (do not have it create a readme for you)
- - Rename your fork from `webtemplate` to something more meaningful
+   - If you plan to use github pages for hosting the site, you must name it `ORGNAME.github.io`.
+This guide assumes that, but
-   - If you plan to use github pages for hosting the site, you must name it `ORGNAME.github.io`
+- Tell Github to import the contents of this repository (`https://github.com/twood02/webtemplate`) into your new one

-You now can try to preview your site at `https://orgname.github.io`, however, you will see that the site's formatting is mostly broken.
+You now can try to preview your site at `https://orgname.github.io`, however, you may see that the site's formatting is mostly broken.
 To fix this we need to adjust some settings specific to your site.

 Edit the `_config.yml` file either by checking out the repo or through the github web editor
   - Fill in the `title`, `email`, `author`, and `description` tags.
 The `description` will appear in the footer of each page, so typically I just list the course number